RyanJulyan/plugo/README.md

 ```

 ### Create a new plugin
-> These will be created relative to the path you run them from
+> Plugins will be created relative to the path you run the commands from.

 #### Base Plugin
 ```shell